schmidtwmark/qnd/presentations/day3.md

 ---
 # How to represent truth?

-- Is a student old enough to drive?
+- Is a user old enough to drive?
 - Did my favorite team win last night?
-- ...
+- Is dark mode enabled?

 ---